 My Echocardiogram and Lessons Learned

-After seven years of living with type 1 diabetes, I was sent for an
+After seven years of living with type 1 diabetes,

 I was able to approach the test with curiosity and and a bit of cockiness because I was pretty confident that I was going to rock this test with a strong beat, open valves and a nice flow — sounds a little more like a musical composition than a heart ultrasound.